Uniformization of semistable bundles on elliptic curves: Introduction

 \begin{cor} Let $P_1,P_2 \subset G$ be two parabolic subgroups of a $G$ with the same Levi $L \subset G$.
 Then there is a (non-canonical) natural isomorphism between the parabolic restrictions \end{cor}

 Such statements has been proved for orbital sheaves on Lie algebras in \cite{Mi}, and for perverse character sheaves on Lie groups in \cite{Gi2}.
-During the proof of our main theorem, we define a base restriction functor $R_U: Sh_\N(G/G) \to Sh_\N(L/L)$ depending on a base open subset $U$.
-The idea is that both parabolic restriction functors are canonically isomorphic to $R_U$.
+During the proof of our main theorem, we define a restriction functor $R_U: Sh_\N(G/G) \to Sh_\N(L/L)$ depending on a choice of retractable subset $U \subset L$.
+The idea is that both parabolic restriction functors are isomorphic to the unique extension of the pullback along $U/L \to G/G$.
 Hence each choice of $U$ gives such a natural isomorphism.
+In fact, the space of choices of such $U$ is connected but not contractible.
 This is explained in detail in Section~\ref{sectiondependence}.